corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 ### Designing Fungible Commands

-Fungible commands allows users to create, update and delete fungible states.
+Fungible commands allow users to create, update and delete fungible states.
-The `FungibleContractCreateCommand` creates new fungible states and will verify the following constraints:
+The `FungibleContractCreateCommand` creates new fungible states and verifies the following constraints:

 * On fungible state(s) creating, at least one fungible state must be created.
 * On fungible state(s) creating, the quantity of every created fungible state must be greater than zero.